-- Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances.
+- Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances as applicable.

 - 1. Inspected written procedures for the processing of unfilled customer orders, cash receipts, receivables, advances, and write-offs and observed ARC personnel process transactions, and determined that the transactions were processed in accordance with the procedures. - 2.
 For a selection of unfilled customer orders, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 3.
-For a selection of receivables, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 4.
-For a selection of cash receipts, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 5.
-For a selection of months, inspected Statement of Differences reconciliations and determined that reconciliations were documented and that any correcting entries were posted by an
+For a selection of receivables, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies.

-- accounting technician or another accountant and reported in the subsequent accounting period. - 6.
+- 4. For a selection of cash receipts, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 5.
+For identified differences from the selection of months and customer agencies, inspected evidence and determined that there were no differences that needed to be corrected by accounting technicians or another accountant. - 6.
 For a selection of quarters, inspected the Report on Receivables Due from the Public reconciliations and determined that reconciliations were documented. - 7.
 For a selection of quarters, inspected Reports on Receivables Due from the Public and determined that they were reviewed by an ARC supervisory accountant. - 8.
 Inspected a quarterly selection of intra-governmental confirmations and reconciliations and determined that confirmations were sent, reconciliations were documented, and trading partners identified. - 9.
 Inspected a quarterly selection of non-Treasury and non-Homeland Security Customer Agency intra-governmental Fiduciary Confirmation System balances and determined that fiduciary account balances were reconciled with trading partner balances. - 10.
 Inspected a selection of non-fiduciary transaction confirmations of ARC Customer Agencies and determined that ARC accountants prepared and submitted confirmations to the appropriate trading partners in accordance with the elimination reconciliation guidance. - 11.
 Inspected a selection of transaction(s)/balance(s) reconciliations and determined that upon submitting the confirmations to the trading partners, ARC worked with the trading partners to reconcile transactions/balances and identify and record any necessary adjustments. - 12.
-Inspected a selection of reconciliations and determined that confirmations were performed for non-Treasury Customer Agencies. - 13.
+Inspected a selection of reconciliations and determined that confirmations are sent when differences are noted for non-Treasury Customer Agencies and non-Homeland Security customer agencies. - 13.
 Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.